Best SUVs 2024

 The Skoda Kodiaq has always been a watchword for sensible family motoring, the original version providing all the space, practicality, versatility, quality, equipment, comfort, refinement and safety that a family could need.
 The latest second-generation version, released in 2024, takes all those qualities and builds on them, with more space, more equipment and driver assistance, and more tech all round.

 The cabin - which can be specified with either five- or seven seats - is roomier than before, meaning even more space to stretch out, while the quality on show has also improved markedly.
 The large central infotainment screen and digital instrument panel behind the steering wheel also lend things a high-tech feel, and it's all refreshingly easy to use.
-What's more, Skoda's trademark 'Simply Clever' features - little design touches designed to make everyday life that little bit easier - are present and correct.
+What's more, Skoda's trademark 'Simply Clever' features - little touches designed to make everyday life that little bit easier - are present and correct.

-There's a wide range of engines on offer, meaning most people should find something to suit them, and all trim levels comes with a very decent slice of standard equipment.
+There's a wide range of engines on offer, meaning most people should find something to suit them, and all trim levels come with a very decent slice of standard equipment.
 And, while the Kodiaq is a wee bit more expensive than it was, it still feels like very good value for money.

 8. Mercedes-Benz GLC